Fat Juicy & Wet: Critical reception

-"Fat Juicy & Wet" was met with mixed reviews from music critics.
+"Fat Juicy & Wet" received mixed reviews from music critics.
 Some criticized the lack of lyrical depth, while others praised Mars "for stepping out of his comfort zone".
 D'Souza, from Paper, dubbed the collaboration "a match made in heaven."
 In a later piece for The New York Times, he wrote the track was "dialing up the knowing greasiness" of the 24K Magic album and that it had a "playful hedonism".
 Stereogums Tom Breihan commended the song on its songcraft, production, and utilization of "self-aware, silly raunchiness", writing that "the shock value is part of the fun".
-He considered the song a "blast".
+He also noticed the similarities between the single and "WAP" (2020) and considered the song a "blast".
 Elias Andrews, writing for HotNewHipHop, called the song "catchy" and "raunchy", praising Red's performance on the track and the "sweetness of the instrumental".
 Jessica Bennet, of Vibe, said the song was "reminiscent of late 2010's pop and hip-hop", with Mars the ideal artist for the song's "risqué hook".
 In a different review for the publication, however, Armon Sadler gave the song a mixed review.
 He commented on the song's fusion of Mars' "musicality and "slight penchant for vulgar lyrics", while also noting Red's "unfiltered raw sexuality".
 Despite issues with the lyrics, Sadler also noted the track has "an undeniable bounce", and that listeners "might be nodding and moving [their] shoulders without realizing it".

 Jon Powell, writing for Revolt, dubbed the single an "infectious offering."
 Jonathan Morales, writing for The Miami Hurricane, praised the "infectiously poppy and electric bassline".
 Elaina Bernstein, of Hypebeast, expressed admiration for "the unexpected duo's surprising musical chemistry" The A.V.
 Clubs Drew Gillis called the song "fun", despite some of Mars's verses being "jarring" and that Red's lyrics were "more delirious" than Mars' verses.
 Anna Kaufman, writing for USA Today, noted that unlike other Mars track like "Versace on the Floor" (2017) or "Please Me" (2019) with Cardi B, which "set the stage for their pairing", "Fat Juicy & Wet" had "no subtlety".

 In a negative review, Alphonse Pierre of Pitchfork wrote that the song would "make you shut your laptop and sit in silence".
 Pierre negatively commented on the song's vocals, calling Mars' "fake-sexy speak-sing" and Red's as "like a parody of herself".
 Pierre unfavorably reviewed the track's execution of the concept together with its production, saying that Mars and the Stereotypes "slaughter the West Coast ratchet club sound" by giving it a "Las Vegas show tunes sheen".
 Joe Budden, an American broadcaster and former rapper, negatively reviewed the song on his eponymous Joe Budden Podcast.
 Budden compared Mars' change in lyrical style to "tactics employed by Donald Trump" to relate to black people.